Cheap Flights from Atlanta to San Juan

 - Dec (high): Peak holiday season from ATL; expect highest prices and full flights through New Year's.

-Travel Tips
+Atlanta to San Juan Travel Tips

-- Consider a Carry-on Only: Spirit and Frontier are major players on this route.
+- Consider a Carry-on Only: Frontier are major players on this route.
 If you can manage with just a personal item or a carry-on, you'll save significantly on their restrictive baggage fees, which can quickly erase any fare advantage.

 - Monitor Delta's Sales: Delta frequently runs flash sales on this route.
-While their base fares might be higher than the ultra-low-cost carriers, their 'Basic Economy' often drops to competitive levels, offering a more comfortable experience without the strict baggage restrictions of Spirit or Frontier.
+While their base fares might be higher than the ultra-low-cost carriers, their 'Basic Economy' often drops to competitive levels, offering a more comfortable experience without the strict baggage restrictions of Frontier.

 - Afternoon Outbound Advantage: Often, the late afternoon or evening flights from ATL to SJU can be slightly cheaper.
 This is likely due to business travelers preferring morning departures, leaving more availability on later flights.